tedfytw1209/VLM/README.md

     ```

 1. Start the Gradio demo:
+    > This will automatically download the default VILA-M3 checkpoint from Hugging Face.
     ```bash
     python gradio_m3.py
     ```

+1. Alternative: Start the Gradio demo with a local checkpoint, e.g.:
+    ```bash
+    python gradio_m3.py  \
+    --source local \
+    --modelpath /data/checkpoints/<8B-checkpoint-name> \
+    --convmode llama_3
+    ```
+> For details, see the available [commmandline arguments](./m3/demo/gradio_m3.py#L855).

 #### Adding your own expert model
 - This is still a work in progress.
 Please refer to the [README](m3/demo/experts/README.md) for more details.